equinor/resfo/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![docs](https://readthedocs.org/projects/resfo/badge/?version=latest&style=plastic)](https://resfo.readthedocs.io/)

-resfo (Reservoir simulator fortran output) is a parser for the output format used by several reservoir simulators such as [opm flow](https://github.com/OPM/opm-simulators), such as found in files with extensions .UNRST, .EGRID, .INIT, etc. and also the corresponding ascii files
+resfo (REservoir Simulator Fortran Output) is a parser for the output format used by several reservoir simulators such as [opm flow](https://github.com/OPM/opm-simulators), such as found in files with extensions .UNRST, .EGRID, .INIT, etc. and also the corresponding ascii files